lightbend/fdp-sample-applications/README.md

 In any case, the required external services should be reachable from the host executing the application of any of its components.
 Note that when running against services installed on DC/OS, their DNS names are not resolvable and we should use IP addresses instead.

+### Running the Publisher

+#### On Docker

+Build and publish a local image as described in []

+docker run -e KAFKA_BROKERS_LIST=10.0.7.196:1025 -e ZOOKEEPER_URL=10.0.5.33/dcos-service-kafka fdp-reg.lightbend.com:443/model-server-publisher:1.1.0

 `dataprovider` application allow for changing of frequency of sending data, by